 2. Hike up Elephant Mountain or Tiger Mountain

-Just make sure you spray on tons of mosquito repellent, as they do come out in full force at dusk.
+As Elephant Mountain is one of the most popular sunset viewing spots in Taipei you will need to get here early to nab a spot, and make sure you spray on tons of mosquito repellent as they do come out in full force at dusk.

 3. Stuff your face at Raohe Night Market